 - (a) What is v?
-Compute the total cost function and the profit function of the firm. - (b) What is the optimal production quantity by the firm and its demand for capital and labor?

-- (c) Now consider that the government implements a corporate tax of $\tau = 20\%$ over the company's revenue, with complete deduction of capital costs and wages.
+Compute the total cost function and the profit function of the firm.
+What is the optimal production quantity by the firm and its demand for capital and labor? - (b) Now consider that the government implements a corporate tax of $\tau = 20\%$ over the company's revenue, with complete deduction of capital costs and wages.
 Does this corporate tax affect the optimal production and input use of the firm?
 Calculate and explain.
-What is the government revenue, and how does this tax relate to a tax on economic profits? - (d) In the real world, governments rarely know the firms' true cost of financing, and deduce costs of capital at a fixed depreciation allowance.
+What is the government revenue, and how does this tax relate to a tax on economic profits? - (c) In the real world, governments rarely know the firms' true cost of financing, and deduce costs of capital at a fixed depreciation allowance.
 Imagine that this rate is 5%.
-What happens to the demand for capital and labor, quantity produced and the company's profit? - (e) Compute the effective corporate tax rate for the taxation in item (d). - 3.
-(Unemployment insurance) An economy is composed of identical individuals who earn R\$200 when working and zero otherwise.
-When unemployed (which happens with probability q), they earn an unemployment insurance of b reais from the government.
-This insurance is financed by a proportional payroll tax τ paid by employed workers.
-Assume that there is no other possible source of income, that agents consume all they earn and that the workers' preferences are represented by an utility function of the form
+What happens to the demand for capital and labor, quantity produced and the company's profit? - (d) Compute the effective corporate tax rate for the taxation in item (c).